The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Impossibility of exact QP near the magnetic axis

 \textit{Prima facie}, this proof seems to dismiss quasi-poloidal symmetry as a possibility.
 However, a few provisos are in order.
 Firstly, this proof does not imply that QP cannot be achieved away from the axis, where having good QP is arguably more important.
+That said, some of these difficulties may also present away from the axis (see, e.g., \S\ref{subsec: appearance of cusps}).
 Notably, in a small aspect ratio stellarator, more of the stellarator volume will be away from the near-axis limit.
 Secondly, in the opposite limit of large aspect ratio, the curvature of the axis $|\boldsymbol{\kappa}|$ is small, so the level of QP-breaking can also be made small, as seen in equation \eqref{eq: near-axis curv leads to badQP}.
 Thus, this proof has limited consequences for both small aspect ratio and large aspect ratio stellarators.

 For completeness, we also list two technical ways to circumvent the proof.
 Firstly, one could have a singular current on the axis so that $I(\psi=0)\neq 0$.
 Secondly, the magnetic field on the axis can be made to vanish.
 These are not desirable possibilities for magnetic confinement.